PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

     DNSDist eBPF code first checks if an exact IP match is found, then if a range matches, and finally if a DNSName does.

     :param string Netmask: The ip range to block
+    :param bool force: When ``force`` is set to true, DNSDist always accepts adding a new item to BPF maps, even if the item to be added may already be included in the larger network range.

   .. method:: BPFFilter:blockQName(name [, qtype=255])